dzarista/fboss/arista/util/pm-configs/GeneratePmConfigs/README.md

     created with 0x10 spacing.
     - `ledBaseOffset`: Each transceiver has up to 4 LEDs, created with 0x10 spacing.
     - `ledsPerXcvr`: How many LEDs should be created per transceiver.
-Default is 2, which works for Viper and Whistler so far.
+Default is 2, which works for `Viper` and `Whistler` so far.
     - `portNumberSkipStep`: Most tricky parameter to specify.
-For some systems like Whistler, the port numbers controlled by a specific FPGA devices are not all sequential but include certain jumps (e.g. `SMB_FPGA0` controls ports 1, 2, 3, 4, 9, 10, 11, 12, 17, 18, 19, 20, etc).
+For some systems like `Whistler`, the port numbers controlled by a specific FPGA devices are not all sequential but include certain jumps (e.g. `SMB_FPGA0` controls ports 1, 2, 3, 4, 9, 10, 11, 12, 17, 18, 19, 20, etc).
 This parameter specifies how big the "jump" is, and consequently, how many port numbers in a row to create.
 Default is 1, which